wao218/alzheimer-classification/README.md

 #### Recommendations

-Below are our stated recommendations
+Below are our stated recommendations:

 - Fine-tune InceptionV3 and MobileNetV3 models to update weights to be specific to the MRI Images.
 Potential to improve scores more.

-    -

-- Augment the data differently and see how that impacts the models (minimize shear and distortions, sharpening, changing contrast)
+- Augment the data differently and see how that impacts the models (minimize shear and distortions, sharpening, changing contrast).

-    -
+    - Improving the image quality on the data will lead to higher recognition scores, as there is less noise to throw the models off.

 - Integrate within existing image record data at select hospitals to begin testing over larger sets of image data.

     - Being able to integrate into existing image record data at hospitals will allow us to test out a greater sample of image scans, and test our model in an industry environment.

-- We could use higher resolution images with more detail for our models to train with

-- Develop the program to be hosted on a local machine
+- Develop the program to be hosted on a local machine.

     - Given the extensive computational resources of our neural net, the model is currently unable to be hosted on local machines.
 An app that can run our model feasibly on one will enable hospital staff have greater access to these predictive models in their dealings with patients.

-- Try to use other patient data to try and predict dementia
+- Try to use other patient data to try and predict dementia.

-- General Wellness Survey
+    - Qualitative data in addition to our modeling can help improve diagnosis at a patient level